Preventing Foodborne Illness Associated with Clostridium perfringens

 Symptoms of Clostridium perfringens Illness

-The gastrointestinal symptoms, typically without fever, precede confirmation by toxin or organism detection in fecal (stool) samples of affected individuals (CDC 2017).
+The gastrointestinal symptoms, typically without fever, precede confirmation by toxin or organism detection in fecal (stool) samples of affected individuals (CDC 2024a).
 The illness can also be confirmed by the detection of C. perfringens in the suspected food that was consumed (Birkhead et al. 1988; Dailey et al. 2012).

 Another disease caused by C. perfringens is called enteritis necroticans or pig-bel disease.
 It is associated with developing countries, and it is often fatal (Petrillo et al. 2000; FDA 2012).
 The disease is caused by C. perfringens type C, which is often associated with eating contaminated pork or pig intestines (Gui et al. 2002).
 It can cause vomiting, abdominal pain, bloody diarrhea, swollen abdomen, and necrosis of small intestines (Songer 2010; Gui et al. 2002; FDA 2012).
 The disease is very rare in the United States.
-However, it was reported in two diabetic patients, a child, and an adult, who were diagnosed with pig-bel disease in 1998 and 2001, respectively (Petrillo et al. 2000; Gui et al. 2002).
+However, it was reported in two diabetic patients, a child and an adult, who were diagnosed with pig-bel disease in 1998 and 2001, respectively (Petrillo et al. 2000; Gui et al. 2002).

 Which populations are at high risk for Clostridium perfringens foodborne illness?